 The bar at Smalhans is the center point of the restaurant.
 Personally, I love to sit here as you have the freedom to pick and choose from the bar menu as well as the set menu.
 Set menus can be great, but sometimes you just want to drop by for a snack.
-Also, sitting in the bar is a good opportunity to small talk with the staff, which is nice at a neighborhood restaurant.
+Plus, when you sit at the bar you can chat with the staff, which is nice at a neighborhood restaurant.
 I wrote about the new bar menu at Smalhans when they launched it, but the current concept seems to feature a slimmer menu.
 To be honest, though, that works better for Smalhans.
 With a huge menu, it would be so easy to compare them to the food bar of Arakataka, which even has a dedicated chef, and that’s frankly another ballgame.

 Recently, we attended the opening party of a new restaurant in town.
 We had expected enough nibbles to call it a meal, but people are eager when it comes to free food so the sharing platters were quickly emptied.
 We ended up going to Smalhans to eat instead, and that couldn’t have been a better decision!
-On the bar menu this week, were chicken liver toasts with red and black currants and cured hams with fresh vegetables and dips.
+On the bar menu this week were chicken liver toasts with red and black currants and cured hams with fresh vegetables and dips.
 We also ordered from the evening menu: Smalhans’ own version of Hawaiian poké, and my favorite dish of this meal, which was carrots with pesto, dill mayo, and roasted pumpkin seeds.
-We swallowed it down with natural wines that matched.
+We washed it down with natural wines.

 The Legacy of Karla Siverts